-Politics has and will always be a primary source of interest for students in America.
-Not only does it help them better understand the government, but also to take a better glimpse at its decisions, philosophies, and most central values
+Politics has, and will always be, a primary source of interest for students in America.
+Not only does it help them better understand the government, but also helps them to take a better glimpse at its decisions, philosophies, and most central values

-It’s easy to shrug this off as just another course requirement, except that it possesses such a valuable learning opportunity.
+It’s easy to shrug AP US Government exam off as just another course requirement, except that it possesses such a valuable learning opportunity.
 If students really take these ideas to heart, the AP Program isn’t just helping students become smarter; they’re creating fair-minded judges, amiable politicians, compassionate lawyers, and citizens who constantly put the needs of others before their own.

 So for those taking the AP US Government and Politics exam, the following resource materials may come in handy.

 Two types of people take the AP US Gov and Politics exam: